 There are two categories of Beneficial Shareholders for the purposes of applicable securities regulatory policy in relation to the mechanism of dissemination to Beneficial Shareholders of proxy-related materials and other securityholder materials and the request for voting instructions from such Beneficial Shareholders.
 Non-objecting beneficial owners ("NOBOs") are Beneficial Shareholders who have advised their intermediary (such as brokers or other nominees) that they do not object to their intermediary disclosing ownership information to the Corporation, consisting of their name, address, e-mail address, securities holdings and preferred language of communication.
 Securities legislation restricts the use of that information to matters strictly relating to the affairs of the Corporation.
-Objecting beneficial owners ("OBOs") are Beneficial Shareholders who have advised their intermediary disclosing such ownership information to the Corporation.
-Securities legislation restricts the use of that information to matters strictly relating to the affairs of the Corporation.
 Objecting beneficial owners ("OBOs") are Beneficial Shareholders who have advised their intermediary that they object to their intermediary disclosing such ownership information to the Corporation.